callistac/GCP-Mini-App-Engine/README.md

 or you can go to the Versions tab in Cloud Console and select on the instance link to interact with the app.

 ### Debugging
-When I first tried deploying my own application, I kept getting
+When I first tried deploying my own application, I kept getting 502 Bad Gateway errors which are not super informative in themselves.
+However, if you search for the Logging tool in Cloud Console (making sure you are on the relevant project), you will see logging / error files for each GCP resource.
+There are also sometimes helpful resources on GCP's [website](https://cloud.google.com/endpoints/docs/openapi/troubleshoot-response-errors#gae_errors).
+In my case, I forgot to add a requirements.txt file and then added one and went to redeploy my app, but I still got the same error.
+Once I created a new project with a new app, I was able to start fresh and create and deploy a new app with all the required files and it worked for me.

 ### Making changes to app
 Make edits to your code and then run the `gcloud app deploy` command again which will create a new version of your app and promotes it to the default version.
 All versions of the app are stored and are billable (so delete non-default versions of app to reduce costs).